 Sony knows a thing or two about speakers and it has a speaker at practically every price point.
 The newest offering comes in the form of the Sony SRS-XB32, which is packed with features ranging from high-quality Bluetooth codecs to strobe lights (seriously).

-Who is the Sony SRS-XB32 for?
+Who should get the Sony SRS-XB32?

 What’s the battery life of the SRS-XB32?